pgraham/php-annotations/README.md

 $annotations['LikesToEat'] === 'cheese';
 ```

+Some values will be cast into their expected types; strings `'true'` and
+`'false'` will be cast to their boolean equivalents and numeric values will be
+cast to either int or float types.

+#### Arrays
-Single values can be specified as arrays:
+Annotation values can also be specified as arrays by providing a comma separated
+list surrounded with brackets:

 ```php
 <?php